wernerstrydom/go-humanizer/README.md

 singular words to plural and vice versa, and to convert text to Pascal, camel, snake, or kebab case.

+The module is heavily inspired by the [Humanizer](https://github.com/Humanizr/Humanizer) project for .NET.
+Some parts have been ported and adapted to Go, while other parts have been written from scratch.

 ## Features

 - **Singular to Plural and Plural to Singular:** This feature allows you to